Freight Shipping from Charleston to Cleveland

 How much does it cost to ship freight from Charleston to Cleveland?

-Full truckload (FTL) rates from Charleston, SC to Cleveland, OH currently range from $1,707-$2,104 for a standard dry van load over the 794-mile route.
+Full truckload (FTL) rates from Charleston, SC to Cleveland, OH currently range $1,707-$2,104 (roughly $2.15-$2.66 per mile over 794 miles).
 LTL shipments typically cost $637-$1,075 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charleston to Cleveland?

-Standard FTL transit from Charleston to Cleveland is approximately 14 hrs by truck over 794 miles.
+Standard FTL transit from Charleston to Cleveland is approximately 14 hrs by truck over 794 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via SC Ports Inland Port Dillon to Norfolk Southern Cleveland Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Charleston to Cleveland freight?